Tarrasch/millers-test/README.markdown

   3. `res_x = compare_diffs(diff_AB, diff_Cx)`
   4. `ans = x` where `res_x` is minimal

-Here `compare_imgs` takes two images and returns a image comparison of the two images.
-In my implementation, a image comparison is a list of all the ways to match up the different subfigures of the two images, to capture all combinations can be done in `n!` ways, where `n` is the number of subfigures, for simplicity we assume all images have the same number of subfigures, if that would not be the case, we just fill up with "dead" subfigures.
+Here `compare_imgs` takes two figures and returns a figure comparison of the two figures.
+In my implementation, a figure comparison is a list of all the ways to match up the different subfigures of the two figures, to capture all combinations can be done in `n!` ways, where `n` is the number of subfigures, for simplicity we assume all figures have the same number of subfigures, if that would not be the case, we just fill up with "dead" subfigures.